IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 ## Flow

+This flow seems crowded.
+Can we not have the registration part in architecture (we can have it in code and demo).
+Or we can cover 1/2/3/4 all in one bullet point.
+Let's discuss this.

-1. User registers themselves on the insurance portal
+1. Users register portal
 2. User data is stored in the database
-3. The policy details are redirected to twilio
+3. The policy details are redirected to twilio (Why policy details are redirected to Twilio?)
-4. Twilio sends an SMS to the user’s phone number with the policy details
+4. Twilio sends an SMS message to the user’s phone number with the policy details (Twilio doesn't send policy details.
+Our applications sends policy details via Twilio SMS service)
-5. User asks confidential info related to the policy by entering the policy number
+5. User asks confidential info related to the policy by entering the policy number.
+User chats over chatbot.
+Might as for sensitive data for which authentication is needed.
-6. The Query is sent to watson assistant
+6. The query is sent to wWatson Assistant
-7. Watson Assistant sends out the request to cloud functions
+7. Watson Assistant sends out the request to cloud functions.
+Cloud function help calling apis from Watson Assistant itself.
-8. Cloud function makes an API call to the custom API
+8. Cloud function makes an API call to the custom API.
+Provide a sentence as to what this custom api does.
-9. The user’s phone number is searched in the database and redirected to twilio
+9. The user’s phone number is searched in the database and redirected to twilio.
+Does custom API determine OTP is needed?
+If yes, that needs to be mentioned here.
+Also, searching of user in database won't be part of point 9.
+I will review rest of the steps when we talk.. we will have to have few steps at high level.
-10. Twilio sends an SMS with OTP valid for 5 mins to the user
+10. Twilio sends an SMS with OTP valid for 5 mins to the user's mobile number
-11. User enters the OTP
+11. User enters the OTP, in the chat application to authenticate himself/herself
 12. The OTP is sent to watson assistant
 13. Watson assistant sends out the OTP to cloud functions
 14. Cloud function makes an API call to the custom API with the user entered OTP